A topic from the subject of Quantification in Chemistry.

 Key Points

-• Stoichiometry is used to determine the amount of reactants and products that are involved in a reaction.
+• Stoichiometry is used to determine the amounts of reactants and products involved in a reaction.

-• Stoichiometry is also used to calculate the yield of a reaction.
+• Stoichiometry is used to calculate the theoretical yield of a reaction.

 • The mole is the SI unit of amount of substance.

-• The balanced chemical equation for a reaction can be used to determine the stoichiometric ratios of the reactants and products.
+• The balanced chemical equation for a reaction provides the stoichiometric ratios of the reactants and products.

 Main Concepts

 • The mole: The mole is the SI unit of amount of substance.
-One mole of a substance is equal to 6.022 × 1023 entities of that substance.
+One mole of a substance contains Avogadro's number (6.022 × 1023) of entities (atoms, molecules, ions, etc.).

-• The molar mass: The molar mass of a substance is the mass of one mole of that substance.
-The molar mass of a substance can be calculated by adding the atomic masses of the elements that make up the substance.
+• Molar mass: The molar mass of a substance is the mass of one mole of that substance.
+It is numerically equal to the atomic weight (for elements) or the sum of the atomic weights of the constituent atoms (for compounds).

-• The balanced chemical equation: The balanced chemical equation for a reaction shows the stoichiometric ratios of the reactants and products.
-The coefficients in the balanced chemical equation represent the number of moles of each reactant and product that are involved in the reaction.
+• The balanced chemical equation: The balanced chemical equation shows the stoichiometric ratios between reactants and products.
+The coefficients in the balanced equation represent the relative number of moles of each substance involved.

-Stoichiometry is a fundamental concept in chemistry that is used to solve a wide variety of problems.
-By understanding the principles of stoichiometry, chemists can calculate the amount of reactants and products that are involved in a reaction, the yield of a reaction, and the concentration of a solution.
+Stoichiometry is a fundamental concept in chemistry used to solve a wide variety of problems.
+By understanding the principles of stoichiometry, chemists can accurately predict and calculate the amounts of reactants and products in chemical reactions, determine the limiting reactant, and assess the efficiency of a reaction using percent yield calculations.
+It forms the basis for quantitative analysis in chemistry.

 Stoichiometry and Quantification Experiment